A German Immigrant Girl Shares Her Adventure

 Accordingly, I put up what few things I had left and started, and this brings me to the morning on which formed your acquaintance.

-Chapter VII : The Conclusion
+Chapter VII: The Conclusion

 But He who watches over the destinies of his children with an eye that never slumbers and who permits none to suffer more than is for their best good sent in his own appointed time deliverance to this unfortunate woman.

 "She has heard from her family," I thought of once, and I was right.
 Before the summer's close, I saw her coming one morning with a hasty step and bearing in her hand a letter.
-As she drew near, I noticed that her face was radiant with joy, and I knew she had some good news to communicate.
+As she drew near, I noticed her face was radiant with joy, and I knew she had some good news to communicate.

 The letter was a reply to one she had written to Augusta during her illness, and it seems that the kind-hearted girl had significantly been distressed at the thought of her mistress's friendless, hopeless condition and began at once to entertain the idea of doing something for her relief.